-The idea for this digital marketing post popped into my head while sitting abroad an Aer Lingus flight from Dublin to Dusseldorf in Germany last night.
-There I was reading their excellent in-flight magazine called ‘Cara’ (‘Friend’ in Gaelic).
-Now according to this magazine, Aer Lingus offer Wi-Fi on long-haul flights, and this get’s me started with my list of ‘Sins of Digital Marketing’ (pet hates as well):
+The idea for this digital marketing post popped into my head while sitting aboard an Aer Lingus flight from Dublin to Dusseldorf in Germany last night.
+I was reading their excellent in-flight magazine called 'Cara' ('Friend' in Gaelic).
+Now according to this magazine, Aer Lingus offers Wi-Fi on long-haul flights, and this get's me started with my list of 'Sins of Digital Marketing (pet hates as well):

 The five sins of digital marketing for small businesses

 Travellers are encouraged to take in-flight photos and send them to the Aer Lingus Facebook page, chat with them on Twitter and view their videos on YouTube.
 What struck me with the advert was that there was no mention of any of the account addresses they are promoting!

 Yes, I understand people can search any of these platforms, but with many spoof accounts, would it be easier to include official links?
 If you are a small business, please add your official pages, as it's unlikely you will appear first, second or third in any of the searches these sites may do.

 Just for the record, these are the official pages.

 Often as I drive around in Uk, Germany, and Ireland, I see lots of small businesses promoting themselves on the side of company vehicles using fantastic graphic designs.
 They let themselves down with their email address: firstname.lastname@example.org or email@example.com.
 Now a Uk domain (and email account) costs a few pounds a year to register; go out and buy one for your company.
 It looks far more professional and gives you an air of credibility that a free email account doesn't.